yogita-abhay/PROJECT-1--FLIGHT-DELAY-ANALYSIS/README.md

 # PROJECT-1--FLIGHT-DELAY-ANALYSIS

+### Project Overview

-Project Overview: Flight delay analysis involves the systematic evaluation of aircraft performance, & flight operations.
+Flight delay analysis involves the systematic evaluation of aircraft performance, & flight operations.
 This project focuses on analyzing airline performance using flight, Airport & Airline data.
 The project provides insights and recommendations for improving on-time performance, airline route optimization, Scheduling, flight punctuality and overall airline efficiency.
 This process supports decision-making in areas like planning, Arrivals and Departures.

 ### Objectives: